Brain Dump

 Put everything on your mind in one place.
 Unfinished thoughts.
 Loose obligations.
 Things you've been avoiding.

-It does not need to be clear.
+You don't need to be clear.

 You check once per day.
 You execute what's scheduled.
 Nothing else matters.